filimo/ReaderTranslator/README.md

 - Handle key events
 - Support Safari extension

+iOS project seems less useful as it has a small screen to fit 3 views. iPadOS project takes place to exist but I don't have iPad now.
+I going to buy it with a pencil and continue experimenting with usability.

 If you want to run the project on macOS I recommend to use 'ReaderTranslatorMac' target.
 I keep to support Catalyst version for macOS but nowadays it has some unfixed issues noted above.

 ## Comming features in 1.4